Prescription Drug Addiction Treatment

 Signs and symptoms of prescription drug abuse can range greatly due to the wide array of medications available.

 In addition to side effects associated with misuse, you may notice behavioral changes that indicate there is an underlying problem with prescription drug abuse.
+Consulting a drug and alcohol treatment professional if you suspect misuse is encouraged if the following signs are present.

 Behavioral changes you may observe include: